 Managing debt is one of the best reasons to use 0% offers.
 If you can pay off one loan and reduce the interest rate or if you consolidate a few debts at a lower rate, you can save money and get out of debt faster.

 Some people use 0% promotions as a savings mechanism or to invest.
 If your calculations (including credit score implications) support these offers as a way to save money, go ahead and consider it.
-Just realize that the math doesn’t work for most people.
+Just realize the math doesn’t work for most people.

-Using the money to invest is a very risky option unless you have a deep understanding of these types of credit card offers and of investing!
+Using the money to invest is a very risky option unless you have a deep understanding of these types of credit card offers and investing!

 Many suggest partial transfers are the best way to use these offers.
 You get to take advantage of the 0% introductory period without worrying about the rate on the balance you can’t pay off during that time.

-Some people get confused and think that they don’t have to make payments during the introductory period.
+Some people get confused and think they don’t have to make payments during the introductory period.
 This isn’t true.
 If you fail to make the minimum payment each month, the lender can withdraw the 0% offer and put the balance at a higher interest rate.

 7) What Happens at the End of the Introductory Period?

 When the promotional period ends, your transferred balance will go to your lender’s standard balance transfer rate, or the rate you agreed to when you accepted the offer.
 These rates may be higher than your standard credit card rate.

-You might be thinking that you will just use another 0% balance transfer offer and “roll” your balance onto that credit card.
+You might be thinking you’ll just use another 0% balance transfer offer and “roll” your balance onto that credit card.
 But don’t bank on that.
 These types of offers aren’t always available when you need them.
 And don’t forget you’d then also be looking at paying another transfer fee.